jvontama96/Airbnb_RecommendationSystem/README.md

 The recommendation system is built using various techniques to ensure the best possible recommendations for users.
 The approach includes:
 </p>
 <ul>
-  <li><b>Weighted Rating:</b> Accounts for both the number of reviews and the average rating to rank listings.</li>
+  <li><b>Weighted Rating:</b>Display recommendations based on weighted scores calculated from user preferences to provide the best options.</li>
-  <li><b>Content-Based Filtering:</b> Recommends listings similar to those the user has shown interest in.</li>
+  <li><b>Content-Based Filtering:</b> Recommend listings with amenities descriptions similar to those of the hotel the user booked. </li>
   <li><b>Clustering Model:</b> Groups listings using KMeans clustering to recommend similar options within a cluster.</li>
-  <li><b>Streamlit Simulation:</b> Provides an interactive platform to explore scatter plots, box plots, and recommendations based on user preferences for country, price, and rating.</li>
+  <li><b>Price Recommendation:</b> A form to input new listings into the main dataset, featuring a tool to recommend suitable prices based on the facilities and amenities of the new listing.</li>
 </ul>

 <h2>Methodology</h2>